makernexus/prusa-covid19-shield-remix/README.md

 ### Code

-A simple OpenScad file that take the original STL and does the necessary surgical changes.
+A simple OpenSCAD file that take the original STL and does the necessary surgical changes.

 ### Slicer project file